 English is an important part of the curriculum, which includes learning about language, literature and literacy through listening, speaking, reading, viewing and writing.

-The program focusses on maximising the literacy achievements of all students particularly within their early years of schooling (Years Prep to 4).
-Students in Years 5 to 6 benefit from the structures and strategies in the Middle Years Literacy program.
+The program focusses on maximising the literacy achievements of all learners particularly within their early years of schooling (Years Prep to 4).
+The teaching of synthetic phonics through reading and writing is an important part of this.
+Learners in Years 5 to 6 benefit from the structures and strategies in the Middle Years Literacy program.
 This is achieved through a structured assessment and monitoring program that is implemented throughout the school year.

 The teaching of English is a structured process of the school day.
 Although English is taught every day, it looks different in different year levels of the School.